thewtex/thesis/introduction/background_and_significance.rst

 focus on parameters like composition, which may effect strain in a secondary manner and may be system dependent as previously discussed.
 Strain imaging directly measures the effect of multiple stress concentrators including composition, ulceration, morphology, neovascularization, and hemodynamics.

+A slightly different approach is thermal strain imaging, which has recently been examined as a method for characterizing plaque composition [Kim2008b]_.
+In that studying, ultrasound image motion tracking with a high frequency (50 MHz) transducer was employed to monitor ultrasound induced thermal expansion on *in vitro* tissue.
+Yet, it remains to be seen how this technique can be applied *in vivo* where tissue movement is significant.

 Most of the initial carotid strain imaging studies were performed with intravascular ultrasound (IVUS) by de Korte [deKorte1997,Carlier2002,Cespedes2000,Korte2000,Schaar2003,Wan2001,Maurice2008,Liang2008]_.
 However, IVUS is invasive because catheterization is required.
 Additionally,